eldh/credt/README.md

   // A function to get the uniqueid from a record let getId = u => u.id;

-  // A unique id for the module itself let moduleId = "UserList" |> Credt.Util.idOfString;
+  // A unique id for the module itself. let moduleId = "UserList" |> Credt.Util.idOfString;

-  // the reducer we defined above let reducer = reducer;
+  // The reducer we defined above let reducer = reducer;
 });
 ```